As Biden's emissaries go to Taiwan, China terms exercises 'combat drills'

 “The PLA’s military exercises and training operations are sending a signal that our determination to curb Taiwan independence and Taiwan-U.S. collusion is not just talk.”

+China has previously offered little public comment on its recent military movements near Taiwan.
+Its defence ministry referred to them only as “military activities” in late January.

-The United States, which like most countries only officially recognises China’s government and not Taiwan’s though is Taipei’s strongest international backer, has watched tensions mount with growing alarm.
+The United States, which like most countries only officially recognises China’s government and not Taiwan’s, is however Taipei’s strongest international backer and has watched tensions mount with growing alarm.

-Former U.S. Senator Chris Dodd and former Deputy Secretaries of State Richard Armitage and James Steinberg arrive in Taiwan later on Wednesday, in what a White House official called a “personal signal” of the president’s commitment to Taiwan and its democracy.
+Former U.S. Senator Chris Dodd and former Deputy Secretaries of State Richard Armitage and James Steinberg arrived in Taiwan on Wednesday in an unmarked private jet, in what a White House official called a “personal signal” of the president’s commitment to Taiwan and its democracy.

-They are due to meet Taiwan President Tsai Ing-wen on Thursday, on a trip that is further straining Sino-U.S. relations.
+They are due to meet Taiwan President Tsai Ing-wen on Thursday, in a trip that is further straining Sino-U.S. relations.

 Tsai has repeatedly said Taiwan is an independent country called the Republic of China, its formal name.

-Ma said a meeting with the president “will only exacerbate the tense situation in the Taiwan Strait”.
+Ma, the Chinese spokesman, said the meeting of the U.S. officials with Tsai “will only exacerbate the tense situation in the Taiwan Strait”, and that it didn’t matter whether this was being cast as an official or unofficial visit.

 “That is to drink poison in the hopes of slaking one’s thirst, and will only push Taiwan towards disaster.”